sanjay9616/JavaScript/Classes-and-Functions1.md

 140	Can we define properties for functions
-141	What is the way to find the number of parameters expected by a function 209	What is the purpose of uneval
+141	What is the way to find the number of parameters expected by a function 225	What are the function parameter rules
-213	What is the difference between uneval and eval
-225	What are the function parameter rules
 342	What is the difference between a parameter and an argument 243	What is the purpose of compareFunction while sorting arrays